danidee10/django-notifs/docs/advanced-usage.rst

     }

-This can be helpful during development.
+This can be helpful during development where you don't want notifications to be delivered.